suaefar/zero-delay-audio-codec/README.md

 That approach results in a minimum bit rate of two bits per sample (64 kbit/s at 32 kHz sample rate) which is approached in silence.
 In the [coloured bitmap](images/bitmap.png), significant values are indicated with yellow/orange color.

-The [best-performing predictor](predictor_lpc.m) is currently based on linear predicive coding (LPC) with 3 coefficients inferred from the (max) last 32 samples.
+The [best-performing predictor](predictor_lpc.m) is currently based on linear predicive coding (LPC) with 4 coefficients inferred from the (max) last 32 samples.
-Other values work, too: 2/3/4 and 16/32/64 seems to cover the range.
+Other values work as well.
+Higher values increase complexity and only help on predictable signals.
+You can observe the performance of the predictor by running the [demo script](play_demo.m) with different predictors (e.g., set `predictor = 0`).
-However, a deep neural network based decoder might perform better?
+Here, a deep neural network based predictor might perform even better?

 The masking model, which runs only in the encoder, is based on a 39-band fourth-order Gammetone filterbank implemented as IIR filters.
 The spectral energy in each band is tracked and the minimum distance (in log2-domain) of the spectral energy to the pre-calculatred spectral energy of a full-scale model quantization noise determines the proposed exponent.